geshan/geshan.github.com/posts/2020-11-23-nodejs-mysql-tutorial.md

 At this stage, we will connect to MySQL from Node.js express application.
 To do this task, we will use [Mysql2](https://github.com/sidorares/node-mysql2) library.
 If you are asking why not the default [Mysql](https://github.com/mysqljs/mysql).
 It is because of 2 main reasons:

-* Mysql2 has a [wrapper for promises](https://github.com/sidorares/node-mysql2/blob/master/documentation/Promise-Wrapper.md) out of the box
+* Mysql2 has a [wrapper for promises](https://github.com/sidorares/node-mysql2/blob/master/documentation/en/Promise-Wrapper.md) out of the box
 * Mysql2 supports [prepared statements](https://github.com/sidorares/node-mysql2#using-prepared-statements) which are faster and safer

-If you want a head to head comparison of these two libraries please head to [npm compare](https://npmcompare.com/compare/mysql,mysql2).
+If you want a head-to-head comparison of these two libraries please head to [npm compare](https://npmcompare.com/compare/mysql,mysql2).

 #### Install mysql2 in the express app